-If it is your dream to emulate Hemingway and the Lost Generation in Paris, that is awesome.
+If it’s your dream to emulate Hemingway and the Lost Generation in Paris, that’s awesome.
 You don’t need University for that.
-Simply buy a cheap flight to Paris, rent a cheap apartment, live on next to nothing, hang out with other poets, writers and artists, meet this generation’s Gertrude Stein and write as much as humanly possible.
+Simply buy a cheap flight to Paris, rent a cheap apartment, live on next to nothing, drink wine by the Seine, hang out with other poets, writers and artists, meet this generation’s Gertrude Stein and write as much as humanly possible.
 You don’t need a degree to do that.

-Hemingway wasn’t in Paris on a summer semester abroad from NYU.
+Hemingway wasn’t in Paris on a fucking summer semester abroad from NYU.

 Is University Worth it For You?

-If you are a young, creative and adventurous teenager you might be wondering whether it is worth attending university or not.
-Is it worth the money, or can you craft your own learning experiences that will be more cost effective and valuable?
-What if you want to do something like travel long term, start your own business or create a freelance career, but everyone you know is encouraging you to follow the conventional path of higher education?
+If you are a young, creative and adventurous young person you might be wondering whether it’s worth attending university or not.
+Is it worth the money?
+Can you craft your own learning experiences that will be more cost effective and valuable?
+What if you want to do something like travel long term, start your own business or create a freelance career?
+What if everyone you know is encouraging you to follow the conventional path of higher education?

-It’s hard to get an unbiased answer out there, especially when articles like this one are obviously sponsored by universities themselves and are similar to a pig farmer telling you that pork is very healthy for you.
-Just like the ways adults scare young people away from travel in this article, the advice you are receiving might be coming from people who don’t really understand or appreciate what you want your life to be.
+It’s hard to get an unbiased answer out there, especially when articles like this one are obviously sponsored by universities themselves.
+(It’s similar to a pig farmer telling you pork is very healthy.)
+Just like the ways adults scare young people away from travel in this article, the advice you’re receiving comes from people who don’t really understand or appreciate what you want your life to be.